aviatesk/EscapeAnalysis.jl/README.md

 very performance sensitive, and also optimizations of error paths might be very ineffective anyway since they are often even "unoptimized" intentionally for latency reasons.

-`x::EscapeLattice`'s `x.ThrownEscape` property records SSA statements where `x` can be thrown as an exception.
+`x::EscapeInfo`'s `x.ThrownEscape` property records SSA statements where `x` can be thrown as an exception.
 Using this information `EscapeAnalysis` can propagate possible escapes via exceptions limitedly to only those may be thrown in each `try` region:
 ```julia